 It can seem daunting to create change on a large scale.
 But, like the ants, we only have to follow a few agreed-upon rules of engagement to create a profound change in emergent behavior.

-If there were one fundamental shift that would create the overwhelming impact in a relationship, a company, or society, it would be to
+If there were one fundamental shift that would create the overwhelming impact in a relationship, a company, or society, it would be to think less about our individual selves

 and more about the whole.
+That’s it!

 In organizations, leaders would focus less on fiefdoms, “silo” thinking, and control: instead, focus more on empowering a culture of collaboration, inclusiveness, and co-leadership at all levels.

-I believe a new level of human consciousness is wanting to emerge.
-Having people appreciate and embrace that greater perspective would (and will) change everything.
+I believe a new level of human consciousness is wanting to emerge: having people appreciate and embrace that greater perspective would (and will) change everything.

 Hey, that's how the ants did it – considering they’ve been around about 6 million years and modern humans only about 200,000 . . . we might take some cues from our little friends!